 Supplemental Application: No

-Financial Aid: Based on your eligibility you will either enroll in the federal work-study program at W&L and be paid for your summer work.
-In 2022 the pay rate was $12.50/hour.
+Financial Aid: Based on your eligibility, you will either enroll in the federal work-study program at W&L and be paid for your summer work.
+In 2023, the pay rate was $12.50/hour.
 If you do not qualify, you will receive a grant of $3,000 from the Shepherd Program to apply toward expenses.
 W&L offers affordable campus-based housing to mitigate lodging expenses.
 Student receiving a grant from the Shepherd Program and who demonstrate high financial need will receive an additional grant of $500 or $1000 upon completing the course.
 Need is determined by the Financial Aid Office.

 Propose an internship